 South Carolina Autocross Championship

-- The South Carolina Region Autocross Championship (SCAC) is a nine event points-based championship to determine the best autocrossers in South Carolina.
+- The South Carolina Region Autocross Championship (SCAC) is a ten event points-based championship to determine the best autocrossers in South Carolina.
 Anyone may participate and earn points in any event, regardless of membership status.

 - All drivers must display the official sponsor decals (if applicable) on BOTH sides of their car.
 Decals are available at registration.
 This will be checked both at tech inspection and grid.